 - Jobs and Career

 - WERMA across the world

-We would be pleased to inform you about new products and the latest innovations.
+With pleasure we inform you about our new products and the latest innovations.

-In this area you can find the latest press releases, extensive expert reports and suitable image material all about the WERMA product spectrum.
+In this section you will find the latest press releases, large technical contributions and suitable images around the product range of WERMA.

 Optical and audible signals, warn, protect and guide us.
 They are deployed where caution, care and far sightedness are required and are understood throughout the world, independent of language and written culture.
 Such signals are especially important in explosion hazardous areas where they are deployed to indicate extreme dangers to people, machines and buildings.

 In order for an explosion to occur three elements must be present: